jakearchibald/jakearchibald.com/static-build/posts/2021/03/f1-perf-part-1/index.md

 <link rel="preload" href="alphatauri_tablet.jpg" as="image" />
 ```

 These are images for the main carousel at the top of the page.
-They added these for really sensible reasons; the carousel is created with JavaScript, and it triggers the loading of the images, meaning those images start downloading really late.
+The developers added these for really sensible reasons; the carousel is created with JavaScript, and it triggers the loading of the images, meaning those images would otherwise start downloading really late.
 Since these are at the top of the page, it's important that they load early, and preloading solves that.

 However, they're preloading the desktop _and_ tablet versions of the image, throwing away the benefit of responsive images.